techfolios/template-old/projects/project-3.md

 layout: project
 type: project
 image: images/cotton-square.png
-title: Cotton
+title: Teaching Assistant
-permalink: projects/cotton
+permalink: projects/TA
-date: 2014
+date: 2017
 labels:
+  - Leadership
-  - Lisp
+  - Organization
-  - GitHub
+  - Japanese American History
-summary: A text adventure game I developed for ICS 313.
+summary: I am a teaching assistant for a lab section of the course Japanese Americans.
 ---

+The course Japanese Americans, taught by Dennis Ogawa, talks about Japanese Americans and their contributions in changing history.
+It introduces the start of Japanese American history.
+The course mostly focuses on Japanese Americans from Hawaii

 <img class="ui image" src="{{ site.baseurl }}/images/cotton-header.png">